Roma Agrawal

 Sebastian Payne

-Author and Financial Times columnist, Sebastian Payne, tells of the miscalculations and mistakes that led to Boris Johnson’s downfall, only two years after he first entered No.10 Downing Street.
+Author and think tank director, Sebastian Payne, tells of the miscalculations and mistakes that led to Boris Johnson’s downfall, only two years after he first entered No.10 Downing Street.
 This is a gripping and timely look at how power is gained, wielded and lost in Britain today.

 Read More